vanhoangkha/Networking-fundamentals/Day48_QoS_Quality_of_Service.md

     - IP PHONES MARK call signaling TRAFFIC (used to establish calls) as PCP3
         - They MARK the actual VOICE TRAFFIC as PCP5

-- Because PCP is found in the dot1q header, it can only be used over the following connections:
+- Because PCP is found in the dot1q Header, it can only be used over the following connections:
-    - TRUNK LINKS
+    - Trunk LINKS
-    - ACCESS LINKS with a VOICE VLAN
+    - Access LINKS with a VLAN thoại

 - In the diagram below, TRAFFIC between R1 and R2, or between R2 and EXTERNAL DESTINATIONS will not have a dot1q tag.
 So, traffic over those links PCP cannot be marked with a PCP value.